-The generation of an application manager and the changes in application codes raise the possible simulation scenarios as given in Fig. 6.
-The first (leftmost) shows the time evolution of a coupled simulation under a conventional job submission (which we define to be scenario S0), and others using a BigJob (denoted as S1).
-For S0, individual tasks with resource requirements of PECFD and PEMD respectively, are independently submitted to the conventional queueing system and job scheduler recognizes these coupled tasks as two distinct jobs.
-Thus, they start at different times on average.
-In this case, both tasks wait on the queue when no job is allocated (waiting stage), the first allocated job idles to perform data exchange with its counterpart (idling stage), and the actual simulation starts when both jobs are allocated (running stage).
+The generation of an application manager and the changes in application codes raise the possible simulation scenarios shown in Fig. 6.
+The first (extreme left) scenario shows the time evolution of a coupled simulation under a conventional job submission (which we defined as scenario S0), and others using a BigJob application (denoted as S1).
+For S0, individual tasks with resource requirements of PECFD and PEMD , respectively, are independently submitted to the conventional queuing system, and the job scheduler recognizes these coupled tasks as two distinct jobs.
+Thus, on average, they start at different times.
+In this case, both tasks wait in the queue when no job is allocated (waiting stage).
+The first allocated job idles to perform data exchange with its counterpart (idling stage), and the actual simulation starts when both jobs are allocated (running stage).
 On the other hand, for scenario S1, a BigJob of size PECFD + PEMD is submitted to the queue, and coupled simulation directly starts when the resource is assigned to this BigJob.
-Because of co-scheduling of sub-jobs, a BigJob is free from long inactive mode which is frequent in conventional job submission, while total runtime is the same if the resource distribution to sub-jobs is identical.
-However, eliminating inactive mode in itself does not guarantee a reduction in the total runtime, because a larger single allocation may result in a greater queue waiting time than two simulations requesting smaller number of processors each (but the total being the same).
+Because of the co-scheduling of sub-jobs, a BigJob is free from a long inactive mode, which is frequent in conventional job submission, while the total runtime is the same if the resource distribution to the sub-jobs is identical.
+However, eliminating the inactive mode in itself does not guarantee a reduction in the total runtime because a larger single allocation may result in a greater queue waiting time than that when two simulations request a smaller number of processors each (but with the same total).
 The same situation can arise for the load-balanced case with one BigJob (S1\lb).
-From the comparison between S1 and S0, we can estimate the performance gain by concurrent start of distinct coupled codes; S1\lb solution compared to other scenarios will demonstrate the benefit of a load-balancing function on coupled simulation.
+From the comparison between S1 and S0, we can estimate the performance gain by the concurrent start of distinct coupled codes.
+Compared with other scenarios, the S1\lb solution demonstrates the benefit of a load-balancing function on coupled simulations.